LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Method

 \subsection{Adaptive Rotation Scheme for Activations}

-\textbf{OB 2.} We identify two types of activation outliers in DiTs: Mild Outliers with slightly elevated values and Salient Outliers with larger magnitudes in specific channels.

-\paragraph{Motivation.} We observe two distinct types of activation outliers in DiT models.
+\textbf{OB 2.} We identify two types of activation outliers in DiTs: Mild Outliers with slightly elevated values and Salient Outliers with larger magnitudes in specific channels. \paragraph{Motivation} We observe two distinct types of activation outliers in DiT models.
 Here, outliers refer to values significantly larger than typical activations.
 Based on their magnitude, we categorize them as ~\ding{202} \textbf{Mild Outliers} and ~\ding{203} \textbf{Salient Outliers}.
 As shown in Figure \ref{fig:overview}(b), most outliers slightly exceed typical activation values and \textit{rarely surpass 5}, which we term Mild Outliers.
 In contrast, Salient Outliers appear in specific channels with \textit{much larger magnitudes}.
 For instance, in the blocks.26.attn2.to$\_$q layer of PixArt, there is a notable phenomenon of numerical outliers: 3.6\% of the activation values exceed 10, while a small but critical subset (0.1\%) surpasses 100, with the peak value reaching as high as 245.
 These disproportionately large activations pose significant challenges for low-bit weight-activation quantization.
 Besides, these Salient Outliers are prompt-independent and consistently observed across models such as PixArt and FLUX, with more pronounced patterns in PixArt.

 Notably, our observation differs from the Massive Outliers reported in LLMs~\citep{sun2024massive,liu2024intactkv}, which typically appear in a few specific tokens.
 In contrast, both Mild and Salient Outliers in DiT models are distributed across all tokens but confined to specific channels.

-\paragraph{Adaptive Rotation Scheme (ARS)}.
-Recently, rotation-based transformations have been proven effective in mitigating outliers in LLMs.
+\paragraph{Adaptive Rotation Scheme (ARS)} Recently, rotation-based transformations have been proven effective in mitigating outliers in LLMs.
 The use of Hadamard matrices $\mathbf{R}_{H} \in \{+1, -1\}^{n \times n}$ provides a simple and efficient way to smooth outliers~\citep{ashkboos2024quarot,chee2023quip,tseng2024quip}.
 Moreover, DuQuant~\citep{lin2024duquant} further enhances performance on massive outliers by constructing rotation matrices based on the largest outlier channel and introducing permutation transformations to balance the activation distribution.
 The Hadamard rotation is lightweight and straightforward, while DuQuant’s operations are more effective for handling high-magnitude outliers.

 For DiT models, where Mild and Salient Outliers appear in different linear layers, we propose an adaptive rotation scheme tailored to different activation inputs.
 Specifically, we introduce an adaptive metric $\mathbf{J}$ to measure the fluctuation degree in layer activations with shape $BNC$: